Experiment Acquisition

 Show Area

-Shows/hides the area of interest (e.g. a coverslip) in the preview area.
+Shows/hides the scan area (e.g. a coverslip) in the preview area.

 Select Holder